mstnorris/GoustoAPI-Dev/report.md

 #### Lack of Search & Other Filters

 As well as filtering by cuisine, it would be good to filter on al of the data points that a recipe contains; dietary requirements, calorie count etc. Also full-text search on the title and description etc would provide for a better user experience.

+#### JSON Response Maps Directly to Database

+The JSON response maps directly to that of the database structure.
+This is something that would benefit if I were to transform the output.